-- Type of Wood – The most cost effective type of wood is the standard treated pine.
-You can expect to spend much more if you decide to use something more durable like redwood.
+- Type of Material – The most cost effective type of wood is the standard treated pine.
+You can expect to spend much more if you decide to use something more durable like redwood or vinyl fence panels.

 - Prebuilt Panels or Onsite Construction – For most standard sizes, you can choose prebuilt fence panels or choose to have the fence built on-site.
 The premade fence panels may save you a bit of money up front, but a stick-built fence, built onsite to the lay of the land and with better materials will last longer, and in most cases, look better.